yext/answers-search-ui/README.md

   showResultCount: true,
   // The card used to display each individual result, see the Cards section for more details,
   card: {
-    // Optional: The type of card, currently only 'Standard' and 'Accordion' are supported, defaults to 'Standard'
+    // Optional: The type of card, currently only 'Standard', 'Accordion', and 'Legacy' are supported, defaults to 'Standard'
     cardType: 'Standard',
     // Required, see Data Mappings for more details
     dataMappings: () => {},